mahmodghnaj/chatXo-frontend/README.md

 # ChatXo

 The ChatXo is a Next.js application that allows two users to communicate with each other through real-time chat.
 It provides features such as friend management, allowing users to add, delete, and search for friends.
-The application supports authentication through social media platforms, including Google and GitHub, with the authentication implementation handled on the backend.
+The application supports authentication through social media platforms

 ## Demo

 Check out the [live demo](https://app-chat-psi.vercel.app/) of the application.

+## Backend Repository

+You can find the frontend source code in the [ChatXo-backend](https://github.com/mahmodghnaj/chatXo-backend) repository.

 ## Features